LiuFei-AHU/MPSFFA/README.md

 ## Citation

-If you want to use the code of this project in your research or wish to refer to the results published in the paper, please use the following BibTeX entry.
+If you want to use the code in your research or wish to refer to the results published in the paper, please use the following BibTeX entry.
 Thank you very much :kissing:.

 ```BibTeX
 @article{LIU2023106790,